-The annual Parent Survey gives parents a chance to say if they feel there are any bullying issues and/or behaviour problems.
-Where a child's' details are supplied a member of the Senior Staff Team will respond to any comments.
+The Annual Parent Survey gives parents a chance to say if they feel there are any bullying issues and/or behaviour problems.
+Where a child's details are supplied, a member of the leadership team will respond to any comments.

-Parents should in the first instance report any potential bullying incident to the appropriate class teacher who will investigate their concerns, record on school systems and contact the family within 5 school days.
+Parents should, in the first instance, report any potential bullying incident to the appropriate class teacher who will investigate their concerns, record on school systems and contact the family within 5 school days.